oscar-system/Oscar.jl/docs/src/Groups/grouphom.md

 ## Properties of homomorphisms

-Oscar implements the following attributes of homomorphisms, in addition to the usual `domain` and `codomain`.
+OSCAR implements the following attributes of homomorphisms, in addition to the usual `domain` and `codomain`.

 ```@docs